Chicken Lettuce Wraps

 - Whisk together the sauce ingredients and set aside.
 (Make sure the liquid isn’t warm so that it doesn’t activate the cornstarch.)
 Measure out the remaining ingredients before beginning.

 - Season the chicken with salt and pepper.
 Heat oil in a large skillet over medium-high heat and add the chicken.
 Cook for 6 minutes, stirring continuously.
 Add the garlic, carrots and peppers and cook for 1 more minute, or until the chicken is cooked through.
+Drain any excess liquid from the chicken if needed.

-- Add the sauce and bring it to a boil Stir in the peanut butter, if using.
+- Add the sauce and bring it to a boil.
+Stir in the peanut butter, if using.
 Once thickened, remove from heat.
 (This only takes a minute or two.)

 - Spoon the filling into lettuce leaves and top with peanuts, green onions, and sesame seeds.
 Serve!